pivotal/docs-platform-automation/docs/how-to-guides/setting-up-s3.md

-With S3, we can place product files and new versions of OpsMan into a network whitelisted S3 bucket to be used by Platform Automation Toolkit tasks.
+With S3, we can place product files and new versions of OpsMan into a network allow-listed S3 bucket to be used by Platform Automation Toolkit tasks.
 We can even create a [Resources Pipeline][reference-resources] that gets the latest version of products